rust-lang/book/second-edition/src/ch15-01-box.md

 ### Using a `Box<T>` to Store Data on the Heap

-Before we discuss a use case for `Box<T>`, we’ll cover the syntax and how to interact with values stored within a `Box<T>`.
+Before we discuss this use case for `Box<T>`, we’ll cover the syntax and how to interact with values stored within a `Box<T>`.

 Listing 15-1 shows how to use a box to store an `i32` value on the heap: